New York City

 Midtown Manhattan from top of World Trade Center

-The dreadful events of September 2001 robbed the world of one of its most awesome city views at least until the new building at One World Trade Center is completed.
-The World Trade Center was located near the southern tip of Manhattan, and its Observation Deck gave views of the island, Brooklyn, the Statue of Liberty, Staten Island and Ellis Island.
+The dreadful events of September 2001 robbed the world of one of its most awesome city views until the new building at One World Trade Center was completed.
+From the Observation Deck of the old WTC you had views of Manhattan Island, Brooklyn, the Statue of Liberty, Staten Island, Ellis Island and New Jersey.
 This picture shows the view up Manhattan with the low rise area around Greenwich Village in the foreground and the high rise Midtown District in the distance.
+The One World Observatory at the top of One World Trade Centre provides views similar to the old WTC but we have yet to find time to visit it.
+When we have will will add a picture for comparison!

 USS Intrepid Museum, Pier 86, Manhattan